TW-Robotics/SAMYControl/README.md

   standardControlCallback --> B[Standard System-Action]

 ```
- Three functions required for going from a Standard State to a Standard System-Action, namely:
+ Three functions are required for going from a Standard State to a Standard System-Action, namely:

 1. standardStateToInternalState(standardState) -> returns a state in internal representation, given a state in standard representation
 2. predict(internalState) -> returns a system-action in internal representation, given a state in internal representation